SSWConsulting/SSW.Rules.Content/rules/do-you-use-buffer-to-post-to-social-media/rule.md

 ## HootSuite

-Available since 2008, [Hootsuite](https://www.hootsuite.com/) is another complete tool.
+Available since 2008, [Hootsuite](https://www.hootsuite.com/) is a really complete tool for managing your socials.
 Besides the basics, Hootsuite also helps keep an eye on the latest social conversations, trends, and brand mentions.
 Hootsuite offers integration with Zendesk, Canva, Slack, Monday, and others, if you need app integration to manage your social media.
 Hootsuite also offers training through Hootsuite Academy’s industry-recognized certifications, depending on the plan your company chooses.

 However, all of that comes at a price, and Hootsuite is one of the most expensive options.